xiaoxiae/videos/03-vizing/DESCRIPTION.md

-A visual proof of Vizing's theorem about graph edge coloring.
+A proof of Vizing's theorem about graph edge coloring.

 ------------------